hth313/ladybug/doc/reference.rst

 .. object:: MUL

    Multiply X with Y, the result is placed in X and the stack drops.
-If the operation overflows, the overflow bit is set.
-In signed operation, the result sign is always the correct one.

    .. describe:: Affected flags

    Sign, zero and overflow flags set according to the result.
-The sign flag will have the correct value of the result.
+The sign flag will have the correct value of the real result.
 Carry is not affected.

 .. object:: DIV